Jeffrey Alan Burroughs

 - Born March 7, 1951 in Long Beach, CA USA

-Jeff was born in Long Beach, CA, and attended high school and college there.
+Jeff was born in Long Beach, CA, attending high school and college there.
 Bobby Grich, born two years earlier, attended the same high school as Jeff.
 Drafted by the Washington Senators with the first overall pick in the 1969 amateur draft, he played in the minors from 1969 to 1972, showing power each year.
-Most of that time (1970-1972) was spent at AAA with the Denver Bears.
-When he signed with the Senators, he reportedly had a clause put in his contract that no matter what, his parents were not to get any of his money under any circumstances.
+Most of that time (1970-1972) was spent at Triple A with the Denver Bears.
+When he signed with the Senators, he reportedly had a clause put in his contract that no matter what, his parents were not to get any of his money under any circumstance.

-He is the father of Sean Burroughs and coached for Sean's team in the 1992 Little League World Series and 1993 Little League World Series; they were the first US team to win back-to-back titles.
-Chase Utley's official site says that Jeff was his manager when Chase played Little League Baseball in Long Beach.
+Jeff is the father of Sean Burroughs and coached Sean's team in the 1992 and 1993 Little League World Series; they were the first US team to win back-to-back titles.
+Chase Utley's official site says that Jeff was his manager when Chase played Little League in Long Beach.

 - 2-time All-Star (1974 & 1978)